bridgetownrb/bridgetown/bridgetown-website/src/_docs/installation/fedora.md

 Node is a JavaScript runtime that can execute on a server or development machine.
 Yarn is a package manager for Node packages.
-You'll need Node and Yarn in order to install and use Webpack, the frontend asset compiler that runs alongside Bridgetown.
+You'll need Node and Yarn in order to install and use esbuild, the frontend asset compiler that runs alongside Bridgetown.

 The easiest way to install Node and Yarn is via the package manager dnf.